ddbj/www/_jga/submission-step-e.md

 ## From NBDC data submission application to JGA data upload {#ds}

 Apply a data submission application in the [NBDC application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application/) after login with your D-way account.
-An data submitter group is necessary for the application.
+A data submitter group is necessary for the application.
 After your application is approved, access to the JGA server with your D-way account and upload data by [sftp](#sftp) or [WinSCP](#winscp).

 * [D-way account and a public key for data transfer](#account-key)